Answers to Your Questions

 How do I get started?

 At our club we offer classes to anyone age 8 and older.
 There is no upper limit.
-The beginner class costs $99 and includes membership in our club and the national organization, a month of group classes, and a fencing glove.
+The Introductory Membership class costs $89 and includes membership in our club and the national organization, 2 one-on-one sessions, and a fencing glove.
 Start any at any time!

 What weapons do you fence?